List of Jimmy Neutron characters: Shirley

 Shirley (voiced by Jeff Garlin) is a villain created by Jimmy Neutron and Timmy Turner in The Jimmy Timmy Power Hour 3: The Jerkinators.
 He is created out of boredom of defeating the same, easy villains in the hopes of having a more difficult, challenging one to fight.
 Although he is the main villain of the movie, he at first acts humble, polite, and even dimwitted.
 It is only when Jimmy and Timmy abandon him at a mall that he becomes evil.

-Other characters
+Other

 April

 April (voiced by Alyssa Milano) is a Gorlock, a race of alien creatures that have green skin and tusks.
-The Gorlocks belong to one of four participating groups on Intergalactic Showdown; they usually win challenges with the use of brute strength and force.
-April made one appearance on the show in the episode "Win, Lose, or Kaboom!"
-In fear of her planet's safety, she had performed a seal of trust with Jimmy which resembled a kiss.
-Cindy had observed this and was jealous.
-Jimmy's hormones had kicked in after that, and he had hoped for another kiss from her when the adventure was over.
-He and April would send messages via space rock after that.
-Her real name is Chee Aaaaaaaaaah Doik!, but she hates this name and threatens anyone who calls her by it.
+The Gorlocks are one of four participating groups on Intergalactic Showdown; they usually win challenges with the use of brute strength and force.
+In fear of her planet's safety, April performs a seal of trust with Jimmy which resembled a kiss.
+After the Intergalactic Showdown ends, Jimmy and April remain in contact.
+April's real name is Chee Aaaaaaaaaah Doik, but she hates this name and threatens anyone who calls her by it.